Jeff Harada

-Jeff Harada (born November 24, 1970) is an American basketball coach who is currently the head coach of the women's basketball team at California State University, Fullerton.
+Jeff Harada (born November 24, 1970) is an American basketball coach who recently was the head coach of the women's basketball team at California State University, Fullerton.

 Coaching career

 Harada began his coaching career at Colorado as a volunteer assistant with the men's basketball team.
 He was promoted to director of basketball operations in 1999.

 Hawaii Pacific

 Harada joined the men's basketball staff at Hawaii Pacific in 2004 as an assistant coach, and was named the women's basketball head coach in 2007.
 As head coach, Harada turned around a program that had only won two games the season prior to his hiring into a team that made it to the NCAA Division II Tournament in his third season (2009–10).
 Harada was also named the PacWest coach of the year in that same season.
 During his tenure at HPU (2007–11), Harada coached one all-region and eight all-conference (Pacific West) players in four years, including two freshman of the year and one newcomer of the year.
 While at Hawaii Pacific, he also served as their sports information director and later associate athletics director of compliance.